 All taught students have a Personal Tutor.
-They can help with both academic and personal development.
+They can help with any academic concerns and help your personal development.

 All research students have a supervisor.
-They are here to help with your academic and professional development.
+They are here to help with any academic concerns and help your personal development.

-A Students' Union service.
-Can help with academic issues such as appeals and signpost you to external services.
+This Students' Union service can help with academic issues such as appeals and signpost you to external services.